GPEdit.msc or Group Policy Editor is a handy tool for the Windows operating system which is easier to configure Windows settings.

 Earlier, we used to approach Windows Registry for any type configuration needed.
-But, with the introduction of Group Policy Editor, the work become easier to configure any type of administrative settings, Windows setting and software settings.
+But, with the introduction of Group Policy Editor, the work becomes easier to configure any type of administrative setting, Windows setting and software settings.

-In other words, we can say that Group Policy Editor act as configuration manager in Windows 10.
+In other words, we can say that Group Policy Editor acts as a configuration manager in Windows 10.

 Is gpedit msc available in windows 10 home?

 Unfortunately No, Group Policy Editor or GPEdit.msc is found to be missing in Windows Home Edition.

 Group Policy Editor or GPEdit.msc is a part of Windows Pro, Enterprises and Education edition.

 Whenever we try to launch Group Policy Editor with a command GPEdit.MSC using RUN, it will show the below message.